David Peralta Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Padres pitching staff ranks 22nd in MLB.
+- The pitching staff for the Padres has a collective 8.5 K/9, which ranks 21st in MLB.

-- The Padres have a 4.37 team ERA that ranks 16th among all league pitching staffs.
+- The Padres' 4.20 team ERA ranks 14th across all league pitching staffs.

-- The Padres rank 20th in baseball in home runs given up (40 total, 1.3 per game).
+- Padres pitchers combine to allow 41 total home runs at a clip of 1.2 per game (to rank 18th in baseball).

-- Darvish (1-2 with a 3.60 ERA and 34 strikeouts in 30 2/3 innings pitched) gets the start for the Padres, his sixth of the season.
+- Musgrove (1-0) gets the starting nod for the Padres, his third of the season.

-- In his last appearance on Sunday, the righty went six innings against the San Francisco Giants, giving up four earned runs while surrendering nine hits.
+- The righty last appeared on Saturday, April 29 against the San Francisco Giants, when he threw 3 1/3 innings, allowing seven earned runs while giving up six hits.

-- The 36-year-old has an ERA of 3.60, with 10.2 strikeouts per nine innings, in five games this season.
-Opponents are batting .229 against him.

 © 2023 Data Skrive.
 All rights reserved.